-- 1) Work strategically with your gender equality experts. - 2) Ensure gender analysis in all activities. - 3) Promote women's equal participation in external activities. - 4) Strive for gender parity and insist on equal opportunities in the workplace. - 5) Prevent and respond to sexual exploitation, abuse, and harassment. - 6) Ensure gender equality in your budget and procurement processes. - 7) Set performance objectives on gender equality and women's rights.
+- 1) Work strategically with your gender equality experts. - 2) Ensure gender analysis in all activities. - 3) Promote equal participation of diverse women in external activities. - 4) Strive for gender parity and insist on equal opportunities in the workplace. - 5) Prevent sexual exploitation, abuse, and harassment. - 6) Ensure gender equality in your budgeting and procurement processes. - 7) Set performance objectives on gender equality and women's rights.

 We have started to explore some of these actions in the previous chapters.
-Here, we will go into more depth and provide additional tips.
+Here we will go into more depth and provide additional tips.